GCuser99/tbRegExp/README.md

 MIT License.
 Copyright (c) 2025–2026, GCUser99.

-The bundled engine (`StaticRegex`) is a minimally edited version of sihlfall's `vba-regex`; see that project for its own license terms.
+The bundled engine (`StaticRegex`) is a minimally edited version of [sihlfall's vba-regex](https://github.com/sihlfall/vba-regex); see that project for its own license terms.

 ---